kyledoesdev/sdp-tracker/README.md

 - CSS3
 - Bootstrap 5

+## Episode 150 Patch Notes
+Episode 150 saw the return of "Jschlatt" to the podcast.
+The podcast is now a patreon exclusive show & the gaming lets play episodes are now the primary focus of the Sleep Deprived Brand.
+In accordance with this change, the landing page is now exclusive to season 3 & season 2 & 1 are accessible via the nav section in the top right.

+### Kyle Notes
+The html keeps getting messier & messier, but I am too broke to afford AWS for another laravel app.
+Maybe one day.

 ## Version: 0.60.0 Patch Notes
 Episode 100 saw the depature of "Jschlatt" from the podcast.
 In accordance with this change, the podcast has